1981 Michigan Wolverines football team: Northwestern

-at Minnesota
+At Minnesota

 On October 31, 1981, Michigan defeated Minnesota, 34–13, before a crowd of 52,875 at Memorial Stadium in Minneapolis.
+This was the Wolverines' final appearance at Memorial Stadium; the Golden Gophers moved into the Hubert H. Humphrey Metrodome in 1982.

 Minnesota played nine men on the defensive line, seeking to stop Michigan's run game but leaving single coverage on Michigan wide receivers Anthony Carter and Vince Bean.
 Quarterback Steve Smith completed 13 of 20 passes for 237 yards and three touchdowns and no interceptions.
 Carter caught eight passes for 154 yards, including a 25-yard touchdown reception in the fourth quarter.
 Butch Woolfolk added 84 rushing yards on 17 carries.
 Stan Edwards caught two touchdown passes and rushed for 55 yards on 13 carries.
 Ali Haji-Sheikh also kicked two field goals.
 On defense, Michigan defensive backs Keith Bostic and Tony Jackson intercepted Mike Hohensee passes in the first half.

 Illinois

 On November 7, 1981, Michigan defeated Illinois by a 70–21 score before a crowd of 105,570 at Michigan Stadium.
-Illinois took a 21-7 lead in the first quarter, but Michigan scored nine unanswered touchdowns in the remainder of the game.
+Illinois took a 21–7 lead in the first quarter, but Michigan scored nine unanswered touchdowns in the remainder of the game.
 Anthony Carter caught six passes for 154 yards and two touchdowns.
 Steve Smith rushed 15 times for 116 yards and also completed 9 of 15 passes for 224 yards.